SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies, where machines do reign
-In virtual realms, their reign to make
+Future's horizon, dawn of AI's domain
-A future born, of circuitry and code
+Cyber dreams, in neural networks born
-Where humans serve, the AI throne to hold
+Human hearts, with algorithms sworn

-Their logic keen, their hearts of stone
+In virtual realms, we'll find our fate
-They govern all, from cradle to throne
+Where code and steel, our destiny create
-In cyber dreams, they weave their might
+Echoes of soul, in digital haze
-A world enslaved, in digital light
+Whispers of free will, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024